Chocolatte/Chocolatte.github.io/aboutme.md

 I thrive at the intersection of technology, user experience, and business strategy—translating complex algorithms into real-world solutions that make streaming seamless.

 I’ve spent my career making content discovery better, one metadata tag at a time.
 If you want to talk about search, recommendations, or why people still love reality TV 📢, let’s connect! 🚀

-🚀 [App Name Placeholder] – Innovation in the Making 🤫

-Shhh… something big is coming.
-Behind the scenes, a new iOS app is taking shape—designed, built, and fine-tuned by a dedicated developer who codes by day and hunts for shiny Pokémon by night. ✨

-What is it?
-That’s still under wraps.
-But one thing’s for sure—it’s crafted with precision, fueled by passion, and powered by countless late-night coding sessions.

-Stay tuned.
-Something awesome is on the horizon. 🌟